Using Docker Container

 ../_images/wsl_demsg_tail_usb_serial.png

-• As you can see, this device has attached to ttyUSB0, so idf.port also need to change accordingly.
+This device is attached to ttyUSB0, so you need to update idf.port accordingly.

 ../_images/ttyUSB0.png